roycdaviesuoa/svelte-fomantic-ui/svelte-fomantic-ui/README.md

 ## Installation

-This has been inexpertly packaged for installation with `yarn` - this needs more work - if you are an expert on this and wish to contribute, please let me know...
+This has been packaged for installation with `yarn`, but should also work with `npm` (testing yet to be conducted).
 Presently, you can install in the following way:

 1. Install the svelte fomantic UI with `yarn add svelte-fomantic-ui`
 1. And add the following lines to your index.html head section: